Body

 Student Worker Job Description

 Student workers at Rice benefit from rich experiences that allow them to develop their career competencies.
 The CCD encourages campus partners that hire student workers to consider identifying the career competencies in their job descriptions.
 Please see this sample job description for ideas.
-This can be amplified by using Skill Survey, described above, for the valuation of your student workers.
+This can be amplified by using Career Launch, described above, for the valuation of your student workers.